 - What treatments are most likely to improve my symptoms?

-- When might I expect to get relief from my discomfort?
+- When might I expect to get relief?

 - I have other medical conditions.
 How can I manage them together?